Jasonette/Jasonpedia/README.md

 # What is this?
 99% of this repo is JSON.
 And **THEY ARE ALL NATIVE iOS APPS**.
-When you play these JSON snippets on [Jasonette](https://www.jasonette.com/beta), they instantly turn into a native apps.
+When you play these JSON snippets on [Jasonette](https://www.jasonette.com/beta), they instantly turn into native apps.

+The basic gist is: Jasonette interprets the JSON markup and turns them into native iOS components.

 Check out [Jasonette](https://www.jasonette.com/beta) to learn more.

 Here are some highlights of what these mere JSON files can turn into: